shadow/tornettools/README.md

 ![](https://github.com/shadow/tornettools/workflows/Build/badge.svg)

+tornettools is a utility to guide you through the Tor network experimentation process using Shadow, by assisting with the following experimentation steps:

+  - stage:     Process Tor metrics data for staging network generation
+  - generate:  Generate TorNet network configurations
+  - simulate:  Run a TorNet simulation in Shadow
+  - parse:     Parse useful data from simulation log files
+  - plot:      Plot previously parsed data to visualize results
+  - archive:   Cleanup and compress Shadow simulation data

-This tool generates configuration files that can be used to set up and run private Tor networks of a configurable scale.
-The configuration files that are generated can be run in the
-[Shadow network simulator](https://github.com/shadow/shadow);
+The configuration files that are generated can be run in the [Shadow network simulator](https://github.com/shadow/shadow);
 [NetMirage](https://crysp.uwaterloo.ca/software/netmirage)
 and